-On December 11, 2018, we, through our subsidiary Semtech (International) AG, a Swiss corporation, completed our previously announced acquisition of all of the outstanding equity interests of TrackNet, for an aggregate purchase price of approximately \$8.5 million.
-TrackNet is a provider of LoRa®-based end-to-end solutions for the IoT and provides expertise and intellectual property that will be integrated into our business to support our goal of enabling the growing ecosystem around our LoRa Technology. \$4.3 million of the purchase price was attributed to goodwill, and \$3.0 million and \$0.3 million of the purchase price was attributed to the estimated fair values of the intangible and tangible net assets acquired, respectively.
+On December 11, 2018, we, through our subsidiary Semtech (International) AG, a Swiss corporation, completed our acquisition of all of the outstanding equity interests of TrackNet, for an aggregate purchase price of approximately \$8.5 million.
+TrackNet is a provider of LoRa-based end-to-end solutions for the IoT and provides expertise and intellectual property that will be integrated into our business to support our goal of enabling the growing ecosystem around our LoRa® devices and wireless radio frequency technology. \$4.3 million of the purchase price was attributed to goodwill and \$3.0 million and \$0.3 million of the purchase price was attributed to the estimated fair values of the intangible and tangible net assets acquired, respectively.
 The goodwill is not deductible for tax purposes.
 The transaction was accounted for as a business combination.
-Net revenues, earnings and pro forma results of operations have not been presented because they are not material to our consolidated financial statements.
-We are still in the process of determining the final purchase price allocation.
+Net sales, earnings and pro forma results of operations have not been presented because they are not material to our consolidated financial statements.
 For more information, refer to Note 8 to the Consolidated Financial Statements.

-On May 2, 2018, we acquired substantially all the assets of ICI for an aggregate purchase price of approximately \$7.4 million.
+On May 2, 2018, we acquired substantially all of the assets of ICI for an aggregate purchase price of approximately \$7.4 million.
 The addition of ICI is aimed at further enhancing our U.S. research and development capabilities for our next-generation Z-PakTM platform. \$4.9 million of the purchase price was attributed to goodwill and \$2.5 million of the purchase price was attributed to the estimated fair values of the tangible net assets acquired.
 The goodwill is deductible for tax purposes.
 The transaction was accounted for as a business combination.
-Net revenues, earnings and pro forma results of operations have not been presented because they are not material to our consolidated financial statements.
+Net sales, earnings and pro forma results of operations have not been presented because they are not material to our consolidated financial statements.
 For more information, refer to Note 8 to the Consolidated Financial Statements.

 On July 1, 2017, we acquired AptoVision, a privately-held provider of uncompressed, zero-frame latency, video-over-IP solutions addressing the professional audio visual market.
 The unique combination of AptoVision's advanced algorithms for real-time, full bandwidth video transmission over IP networks, and our industry leading high-speed signal integrity and chip development expertise is expected to enable the adoption of SDVoE accelerating this natural progression in the evolution of video transport.

-Under the terms of the share purchase agreement with AptoVision, we acquired all of the outstanding equity interest in AptoVision for a cash payment of \$17.6 million at closing, net of acquired cash, and a commitment to pay additional contingent consideration of up to a maximum of \$47.0 million over three years if certain goals are achieved in each of the earn-out periods.
-The fair value of the additional contingent consideration (the "AptoVision Earn-out") as of January 27, 2019 was \$2.2 million, of which \$1.3 million is presented within "Accrued liabilities" and \$0.9 million is presented within "Other long-term liabilities" in the Consolidated Balance Sheets.
-Acquisition-related transaction costs of \$1.6 million were accounted for as an expense in the period in which the costs were incurred and were presented within "Selling, general and administrative" expense in the Consolidated Statements of Income.
+Under the terms of the share purchase agreement with AptoVision, we acquired all of the outstanding equity interest in AptoVision for a cash payment of \$17.6 million at closing, net of acquired cash, and a commitment to pay additional contingent consideration (the "AptoVision Earn-out") of up to a maximum of \$47.0 million over three years if certain goals are achieved in each of the earn-out periods.
+To date, we have made \$9.4 million in payments related to the AptoVision Earn-out, and based on our assessment of performance, we do not expect to make any future payments.
+Acquisition-related transaction costs of \$1.6 million were accounted for as an expense in the period in which the costs were incurred and were presented in "Selling, general and administrative" ("SG&A") expense in the Consolidated Statements of Income.

-See Note 3 and Note 13 to the Consolidated Financial Statements.
+See Note 3 and Note 14 to the Consolidated Financial Statements for additional information on our acquisitions and contingent consideration.